The inclusion of any link on this website does not imply endorsement.

 For Families – We have designed this ECTA Center page to help families understand their rights under the Individuals with Disabilities Education Act (IDEA), connect with other families, and find high-quality resources related to caring for infants, toddlers and young children with disabilities.

 Provides practical advice and emotional support to families of children and adults with disabilities and special health care needs, as well as the physicians, allied health care and educational professionals who are involved in their care and development.
+Exceptional Parent has a Special Needs Resource Directory.
+The Directory ranges from products and services to government programs and scholarships.
+There is also a FREE weekly eParent newsletter.

 A resource designed to support organizations and programs that work with families of children and youth with disabilities, offering a range of information and services on the subject of assistive technologies.